-Quality improvement and performance measurement increasingly play critical roles in examining and advancing the care provided within the U.S. health care system.
-The quality of care is now assessed and individual providers and health care organizations are informed of areas for improvement with more sophisticated data measurement systems.
-At the same time, delivery and payment models evolve to capture and use this information and ensure that the care provided is high quality, appropriate to the needs and desires of patients, and delivered at a reasonable cost.
-Data is increasingly transparent, allowing patients to be informed and participate actively in their care.
-The activities and organizations outlined in this Primer are instrumental in creating a structure of evaluation and learning that will continue to enable health care systems to become more effective and reinforce the vital role that physicians play in meeting these expectations.
+As discussed throughout this primer, quality improvement and performance measurement increasingly play critical roles in examining and advancing the care provided within the U.S. health care system.
+The quality of care is now assessed and individual providers and health care organizations informed of areas for improvement with more sophisticated data measurement systems.
+At the same time, delivery and payment models evolve to capture and use this information and ensure that the care provided is of high quality, appropriate to the needs and desires of patients, and delivered at a reasonable cost.
+Data is increasingly transparent, allowing patients to be informed and active participants in their care.
+The activities and organizations outlined in this paper are instrumental in creating a structure of evaluation and learning that will continue to enable health care systems to become more effective and reinforce the vital role that physicians play in meeting these expectations.